Fx-Professional-Services/MoweryDocs/Mowery/Mowery Mobile App – iPad Setup Instructions.md

 You now have access to the live Mowery Mobile system.
 From here, you can:

-- View and update service calls
+- View and access service calls
 - Access equipment and customer records
 - Submit notes and parts requests in real time